chenyurong22/OpenDALI_EVG/Hardware/README.md

 **Digital LED output** (WS2812/SK6812 modes): SPI1_MOSI on PC6 at 3 MHz, DMA-driven.
 Same physical pin as TIM1_CH1 — selected at compile time via `EVG_MODE_xxx`.

+> **⚠ Galvanic isolation is MANDATORY.** AC-mains switching of the 250 W load board was tested on real hardware: the LED-power domain **must be galvanically isolated** from the DALI/MCU domain.
+The isolation barrier lives on the **load board**.
+The J4 ribbon connector is the controller↔load-board interface that feeds the isolator's input side.

 #### J4 — Controller ↔ LoadBoard ribbon connector (10-pin FFC, 0.5 mm pitch)

 Pins 9 and 10 are dual-function (PWM **or** SPI), selected by the controller's `EVG_MODE` at compile time — so the same connector drives either a direct-PWM load board or a digital (SPI) load board with no controller hardware change: